Quicklinks

 Course Work

 (In Spring 2016) The course had two midterms, with no final.
 Weekly problem sets are assigned.
 There are 4-6 labs that are assigned along with problem sets.
-There is one project for the course.
+There is one final project for the course.

 Time Commitment